Bowel Dysfunction

 Your pelvic floor muscles are deeply involved in bowel function.
 Muscles that are too tight can make evacuation difficult and painful.
 Muscles that are too weak or poorly coordinated can contribute to urgency or leakage.
 The good news is that these are things we can actually assess and treat.

 Through pelvic physiotherapy, I help you understand the relationship between your pelvic floor, your bowel habits, and your daily movement patterns.
-Treatment is hands-on, evidence-informed, and always personalized — no guesswork, no one-size-fits-all approach.
+Treatment is hands-on, evidence-informed, and always personalized - no one-size-fits-all approach.

 Bowel dysfunction often requires a whole person approach.
-The intimate connection between our gut and our brain means that considering a multidisciplinary approach that includes considering diet, hydration and the role of life stressors may be included in our care.
+The intimate connection between our gut and our brain means that considering a multidisciplinary approach that includes diet, hydration and the role of life stressors may be included in our care and it’s not uncommon that I suggest we include alternate care providers to compliment my treatment.

 A Safe Space for an Uncomfortable Conversation